Watch our Grand Opening celebration here.

 The research and educational programs available at Ohio State provide faculty, staff, and students with exciting opportunities to study state-of-the-art issues in physical ergonomics and biomechanics.
 Both basic and applied research is conducted, at the Masters and Doctoral level.
 The educational programs in physical ergonomics and biomechanics are primarily housed in the Department of Integrated Systems Engineering.
 However, interdisciplinary efforts often occur with the Department of Biomedical Engineering, other engineering programs, and the College of Medicine.

-Within the Institute, individuals study a wide range of physical ergonomics and biomechanics issues in the Biodynamics Laboratory, one of the premier ergonomics labs in the country.
+Within SRI-Ergonomics, individuals study a wide range of physical ergonomics and biomechanics issues in the Spine Research Institute / Biodynamics Laboratory, one of the premier ergonomics labs in the country.
 Students have the ability to learn about the various joints in the body (e.g., low back, hand/wrist, knee, shoulder) and their:

 - Anatomical and physiological characteristics